 First Impression

-The interface looks professional enough at first glance, with organized categories and a decent channel guide.
+At first glance, the interface looks pretty solid, with organized categories and a decent channel guide that looks legit.
+For a moment, it will actually make you feel like you have scored a great deal.
 But that’s where the positives end, and the problems start piling up.

 For IPTV Users!